It’s official. Founders CBS will return on December 1st.

 The only time the world saw bottles of this release was in October of 2011, as the second release in the brewery’s Backstage Series.

-Since then, the Backstage Series expanded and morphed into the Barrel Aged Series.
+Since then, the Backstage Series has grown eventually morphing into the Barrel Aged Series.
 Still, any indication of a Founders CBS return has been non-existent.

 Founders KBS.
 Still one of the most widely known beers in America.
 As we roll into the spring filled days of April, KBS is making its national return.